Floriana Wilmington

 A Spirits Program in a City Still Finding Its Cocktail Voice

 Wilmington's drinking culture has been shifting for the better part of a decade, pulled between its coastal casualness and a growing appetite for more considered bar programs.
-The city's historic downtown, where antebellum architecture lines streets that run toward the Cape Fear River, has become the focal point of that shift.
-A bar positioned at 2 Market St sits at the geographic and cultural center of that conversation, within easy reach of the riverfront corridor and the steady foot traffic of a downtown that takes its evening hours seriously.
+The city's historic downtown, where streets run toward the Cape Fear River, has become the focal point of that shift.
+Floriana Wilmington is a bar at 2 Market St, Wilmington, NC 28401, with a considered spirits program and a $60 per person price point.

 Floriana Wilmington occupies that address, and the room itself communicates something before a drink arrives.
 Downtown Wilmington's older buildings carry a particular quality of light in the early evening, the kind that filters through tall windows onto worn wood and dark shelving, and a back bar stocked with depth reads differently in that setting than it would in a purpose-built cocktail den.
 The physical environment is doing part of the work here: the architecture provides the patina that newer bars in other cities spend money manufacturing.